bahgat-ahmed/Generating-Colored-Images-of-House-Numbers-using-generative-adversarial-networks-GANs-/README.md

 ## Deep Convolutional GANs
 In this notebook, I've built a GAN using convolutional layers in the generator and discriminator.
 This is called a Deep Convolutional GAN, or DCGAN for short.
 The DCGAN architecture was first explored in 2016 and has seen impressive results in generating new images; you can read the [original paper, here](https://arxiv.org/pdf/1511.06434.pdf).

 I've been training DCGAN on the [Street View House Numbers](http://ufldl.stanford.edu/housenumbers/) (SVHN) dataset.
 These are color images of house numbers collected from Google street view.
-SVHN images are in color and much more variable than MNIST.
+SVHN images are in color and much more variable than MNIST dataset.

 So, my goal was to create a DCGAN that can generate new, realistic-looking images of house numbers.